 During the 1901-1902 winter season, 8 Gloucester was the home of note broker Frederick Strong Moseley and his wife, Helen (Carpenter) Moseley.
 They previously had lived in Newburyport.
 By the 1902-1903 season, they had moved to 144 Beacon.

-By the 1902-1903 winter season, 8 Gloucester was the home of Amy Gore (Walker) Iasigi, the widow of shipping merchant Oscar Iasigi.
+During the 1902-1903 winter season, 8 Gloucester was the home of Amy Gore (Walker) Iasigi, the widow of shipping merchant Oscar Iasigi.
 She previously had lived at 333 Commonwealth.
+She had moved by the next season and by the 1904-1905 season was living at 54 Beacon.

 The Duncans were again living at 8 Gloucester by the 1908-1909 winter season.
 They continued to live there in until her death in August of 1910.
 George Duncan moved soon thereafter, and by the 1911-1912 season, he was living at 62 Commonwealth.